 Have you read the books by Diana Gabaldon?
 The Outlander series?
-If you haven’t, then you should because they provide some wonderful examples of Outlander sex education.
+If you haven’t, then you should because they provide some wonderful examples of a natural (not awkward) approach to sex education.

 Talking about sex with kids can be awkward for parents, as they usually don’t have any positive memories of their own childhood sex education.
 And we can’t always look and see how our friends talk with their kids about sex, as it is often something that happens in the privacy of the family home.
 Which means that you have to try and work it out for yourself.

-Anyway, my sister told me about the Outlander books, and told me that I must (not should) read them.
+Anyway, my sister told me about the Outlander books and told me that I must read them.
 So I read the first one and before you knew it, instead of buying myself a pair of Irregular Choice shoes for my birthday, I had bought the entire set of 8 books instead!
 They are that good!
-But it wasn’t until I had reread them for the second time, that I started to notice the examples of sex education.
-The Outlander books provide glimpses of what an everyday approach can look like.
+But it wasn’t until I read them for the second time, that I started to notice the examples of sex education.
+The Outlander books provide some fantastic glimpses of what an everyday approach can look like.

-So, this blogpost is based on my third reread, with more examples to follow as I work my way through the books again.
+So, this blog post is based on my third read of the books, with more examples to follow as I work my way through the books again.
 Luckily, I am a fast reader!

 And in case you are wondering, I haven’t watched the tv program to know if Outlander sex education is reflected on the screen.
 I’ve only read the books.